 Nipple Treatment During Breast Reduction Surgery

 In order to achieve symmetry between the breast, the size of the areola may be reduced.
-Patients that undergo breast reduction surgery are looking to resolve asymmetry of their breasts.
-To accomplish this, during the surgery the size of the areola may need to be reduced to fit the new breast size.
+Patients who undergo reduction mammaplasty are looking to resolve asymmetry between breasts.
+To accomplish this, during the surgery, the surgeon may need to reduce the size of the areola to fit the new breast size.

-There are a variety of factors that determine the overall cost of your breast reduction.
+There are a variety of factors that determine the overall cost of your reduction mammaplasty.

 - Surgeons Fee: $10,500 – $12,500